-NOTE: The dump valve drain outlet swivels downward when necessary to avoid bends in the drain hose which could trap solids while dumping, or to provide more direct drainage while using on-site sewer hook-ups.
+NOTE: The sewage drain outlet swivels downward (on certain models) when necessary to avoid bends in the sewage drain hose, which could trap solids while dumping, or to provide more direct drainage while using on-site sewer hookups.

-2. Place the outlet end of sewer hose into disposal opening.
+3. Place the outlet end of sewage drain hose into disposal opening.